Call 1-800-GOT-PESTS?

 Can Carpenter Bees Return to the Same Area?

 Yes.
-Carpenter bees often return to previous nesting locations if the wood remains untreated or unprotected.
+Carpenter bees often return to previous nesting locations if the holes they have excavated remain untreated or unprotected.
 Over time, new tunnels may branch off from older galleries, increasing the amount of structural and cosmetic damage.

 How Can I Prevent Carpenter Bees?